 Instead, develop a plan for how you’ll handle your investments when emotions come into play, tempting you to go for a “big win” or pull out entirely due to fear.

-If you’re new to the stock market, consider investing in index funds to lower your risk.
+If you’re a beginner in stock market investing, consider investing in index funds to lower your risk.
 You can open an account today at M1 Finance, and start investing with a commission-free account that doesn’t have a minimum deposit requirement.

-Investing in stocks is easier than you might think.
+Investing in the stock market as a beginner is easier than you might think.
 Before you begin investing, you should:

 - Have a $2000 emergency savings fund set aside